Climate change and invasive species: Other effects

 The current climate in many areas will change drastically, this can both effect current native species and invasive species.
 Current invasive coldwater species that are adapted to the current climate may be unable to persist under new climate conditions.
 This shows that the interaction between climate change and invasive species does not need to be in favour for the invader.

 If a specific habitat changes drastically due to climate change, can the native species become an invader in its native habitat.
 Such changes in the habitat can inhibit the native species from completing its life cycle or forcing range shift.
 Another result from the changed habitat is local extinction of the native species when its unable to migrate.

 Migration

-Higher temperatures also mean longer growing seasons for plants and animals, which allows them to shift they ranges toward Nord.
+Higher temperatures also mean longer growing seasons for plants and animals, which allows them to shift they ranges toward North.
 Poleward migration also changes the migration patterns of many species.
 Longer growing seasons mean the time of arrival for species changes, which changes the amount of food supply available at the time of arrival altering the species reproductive success and survival.
 There is also secondary effects global warming has on species such as changes in habitat, food source, and predators of that ecosystem.
 Which later could lead to the local extinction of species or migration to a new area suitable for that species.